Skip to main content

 • Following: No

-Users who actively follow back after being followed tend to have their following count closer to their follower count.
+Users who actively follow back after being followed will have their following count closer to their follower count.

-Exclude users who appear to be new to X (Twitter), with fewer than 100 followings and fewer than 100 posts.
+Exclude users who seem to have just started X (Twitter), with fewer than 100 following and fewer than 100 posts.

 Exclude users you have followed before.

-To keep your follow list clean, it is effective to unfollow users who haven't followed back or who are inactive.
+To keep your following list clean, it is effective to unfollow users who have not followed you back or who are inactive.

-You can unfollow users using the following features:
+You can unfollow users using the following functions:

 • "Followers" → "Inactive"

-Users you have recently followed might still follow you back.
-It is recommended to either sort by "Date Followed Oldest" and unfollow from the oldest, or create a filter like the one below to avoid unfollowing users you have followed within the last week.
+Users you have recently followed may still follow you back.
+It is recommended to sort by "Date followed: oldest first" and unfollow from the oldest, or to create a filter like the one below and not unfollow users you have followed within the last week.

-X (Twitter) rules prohibit mass unfollowing (known as "follow churn") simply because a follow was not reciprocated after you followed someone.
+X (Twitter) rules prohibit mass unfollowing ("follow churn") simply because a follow was not returned after you followed someone.

-With the following setting, only users followed before December 16, 2016, will be displayed.
+With the following settings, only users followed before 2016/12/16 will be displayed:

-Furthermore, inactive users with a high number of followers might become active again, so you can also apply a filter like the following:
+Also, among inactive users, those with many followers may become active again, so it is possible to add a filter like the following:

 Excluding Bot Accounts